 Permits

-Your municipality may require that you obtain a permit in order to install a new sprinkler system, especially if it’s being connected to the city or county water supply.
-These could run up to a few hundred dollars.
+Your municipality may require that you obtain a permit to install a new sprinkler system, especially if it’s being connected to the city or county water supply.
+These could run from $50 to $200.

 Sprinkler Heads

 When installing a new sprinkler system, you also need to consider the type of sprinkler heads you are going to use.
-There are both above-ground and in-ground options based on your system type with seven typical options for your sprinkler head, according to Fixr:
+There are both above-ground and in-ground options based on your system type.
+The most common include (prices according to Fixr):

 • Bubbler: $1 – $10